 Rachael Paschal Osborn

-Rachael Paschal Osborn is a public interest water lawyer and has provided representation to Indian tribes, environmental organizations, labor unions, and small communities since 1992.
+Rachael Paschal Osborn is a public interest water lawyer and has provided representation to Indian tribes, environmental NGOs, labor unions, and small communities since 1992.

-Rachael served as co-founder and executive director of the Center for Environmental Law & Policy (1993-1999, 2007-2011), and co-founder and board member of Washington Water Trust (1997-2001), two organizations dedicated to the protection and restoration of free-flowing waters in Washington state.
+Rachael is a co-founder and served as executive director of the Center for Environmental Law & Policy (1993-1999, 2007-2011).
+She is also co-founder and board member of Washington Water Trust (1997-2001).
+Both organizations are dedicated to the protection and restoration of free-flowing waters in Washington state.

-Rachael is a dedicated educator and has taught scores of water law and policy courses over the years — in law schools, conferences, seminars, workshops and classrooms — and has written extensively on water resources and environmental issues.
-She writes a blog at https://naiads.blog
+Rachael is a talented educator, mentoring scores of water law and policy courses over the years, and has written extensively on water resources and environmental issues.
+She currently maintains a blog, which you can read here.

 Dr. Wood is an Emeritus Associate Professor of Medicine (Endocrinology) at the University of Washington School of Medicine.
 Raised in Philadelphia, PA Dr. Wood’s love of the great outdoors was inspired by fly fishing trips to the Pocono Mountains with his parents and seven summers spent working as a camping and fishing counselor at Camp Allagosh on Moosehead Lake in central Maine.
 Whilst attending Harvard Medical School, Dr. Wood also added birding to his spare time agenda.

 Dr. Wood first called Seattle home from 1954-1956—and unable to stay away—returned in 1960 where he has lived since.
 He has been a member of the Washington Fly Fishing Club since 1955 and, recently, has been running birding trips as a volunteer for the Seattle Audubon Society.
 He served on the CELP Board of Directors for many years, and remains an avid CELP supporter.